10 through 13, I'm going to skip this stupid global warming stuff.

 I am mad about this.

-The optics.
+The optics?

-How the optics helping people?
+How are the optics helping people?

-Well, Obama cures.
+Well, Obama cares.

 Okay, how's that helping people?